Skip to main content

 info

-To connect an editor field to a card field, set the key in the editorShape object (key: "editor_field_key").
-For built-in card fields, make sure this key is set to true in cardShape.
+To connect an editor field to a card field, set the key in the editorShape property (like key: "editor_field_key").
+For built-in fields, that key should be set to true in cardShape.
 For custom fields, add it to the headerFields array.
-You can also set the initial value for any field with this key.
+You can also use this key to set initial data for a field.

 // editor settings